Introduction

-Out of every part time MBA program in the country, the Chicago Booth Part Time MBA is ranked #1 by US News & World Report.
-Because of this, you know that you can expect a high-quality curriculum and impressive faculty, but there is a lot more to know about this prestigious business school.
+Out of every part-time MBA program in the country, the Chicago Booth Part-Time MBA is ranked #2 by US News & World Report.
+Because of this, you know that you can expect a high-quality curriculum and impressive faculty.
+While the Chicago Booth Part-time MBA acceptance rate may change, it's safe to say it's competitive.
+There is a lot more to know about this prestigious business school.

 These two programs also start at varying times of the year.
 The Weekend MBA accepts new students for the autumn and spring quarters, while the Evening MBA admits students for all quarters throughout the year.